mansenfranzen/autodoc_pydantic/docs/source/users/configuration.rst

 .. tabdocconfig:: autopydantic_model
    :title: Show Config Member
    :path: target.configuration.ModelShowConfigMember
-   :config: autodoc_pydantic_model_show_config_member
+   :confpy: autodoc_pydantic_model_show_config_member
-   :option: model-show-config-member
+   :directive_option: model-show-config-member
-   :option_additional: members
+   :enable: members
    :values: True, False*

    Show pydantic config class.
 It can be hidden if it is irrelevant or if